ASSERT-KTH/sequencer/results/CodRep4/README.md

 pass.txt:
   This includes the input and output to the golden model (../../model/model.pt) for the 950 passing cases from the 4711 CodRep4 tests.
 The <BUG2FIX> string separates the buggy input from the fixed output.

+correct_predictions:
+  This directory contains the diff version of pass.txt.